 Tempered Celebration - Women's Groups Have Suffered A Disproportionate Fate

-This reality was not acknowledged by Bacow.
-The ban was scrapped because Harvard recognized that it could not legally enforce it, not because of the damaging effects it already had.
-It was as if they never happened.
-This should serve as an example of how well-intentioned policies can have negative, or even reverse, effects.
-(See this post on the negative outcomes of prohibitive hazing policies)
+This reality was not acknowledged by the university.
+The ban was scrapped because Bacow recognized that the school could not legally enforce it, not because of the damaging effects it already had on women's groups.
+This serves as an example of how well-intentioned policies can have negative, or even reverse, effects.

 Effects on CFAA

-Harvard made this announcement the same week that I wrote a post explaining the Collegiate Freedom of Association Act (CFAA).
-That bill was written, at least in part, to counter Harvard’s policy.
-It would ensure that no school which receives federal financial assistance money would follow in Harvard’s footsteps.
-Is CFAA still necessary?
+Harvard made this announcement the same week that I wrote an article explaining the Collegiate Freedom of Association Act (CFAA).
+That bill was written, at least in part, to counter discriminatory policies like Harvard's ban on single-sex clubs.
+It would ensure that no school which receives federal financial assistance money could follow in Harvard's footsteps.